-Since joining Cameron Chisholm Nicol in 2004, Dominic Snellgrove has been instrumental in developing the practice’s strong design culture and commitment to client service.
-Dominic has over 25 years of architectural experience in London, Berlin, Sydney and Perth.
-His project sector experience includes urban design, multi-residential, commercial, hospitality and leisure, education, and sports and entertainment.
-Dominic’s approach demonstrates a commitment to environmental and social sustainability within an economic framework.
+Since joining Cameron Chisholm Nicol in 2004, Dominic Snellgrove has been instrumental in developing the Practice’s strong design culture and commitment to client service.
+Dominic has over 30 years of architectural experience in London, Berlin, Sydney and Perth.
+His project sector experience includes urban design, multi-residential, commercial, hospitality and leisure, education and sports and entertainment.

 Project Awards The Pocket 2017 WA Architecture Awards – The Harold Krantz Award for Residential Housing – Multiple Housing Heirloom by Match 2017 State Heritage Awards: – The Gerry Gauntlett Award – Conservation and Adaptive Re-use Award 2017 WA Architecture Awards: – Commendation – Residential Architecture – Multiple Housing Perth Arena 2013 AIA Awards / National: – The Sir Zelman Cowen Award for Public Architecture – The Emil Sodersten Award for Interior Architecture 2013 AIA Awards / WA Chapter: – The George Temple Poole Award for best building overall – The Jeffrey Howlett Award for Public Architecture – Architecture Award for Interior Architecture – The Colorbond® Award for Steel Architecture World Architecture Festival Awards – Shortlist – Sports category Sheffield House 2009 AIA Awards / WA Chapter: – Architecture Award – Sustainable Architecture 30 The Bond (whilst Project and Design Architect at LendLease) 2005 National and NSW Property Council of Australia Rider Hunt Property Awards 2005 Australian Institute of Architects Awards / National – Commendation for Interior Architecture – Commercial Buildings and Energy Efficiency/ESD 2004 Architectural Bulletin NSW – Building of the Decade